tspark422/DoSimPFI2011/README.md

 ## Usage

-You can change parameters in simulation if they are compatible.
+You can change parameters in the simulation if they are compatible.
 For example, beta can be any vector if it is two-dimensional.
 However, what this function provides remains unchanged as the simulation.
 That is,
 $\eta_{1} = \mathit{E} \left( Y_{1} \right)$,
 $\eta_{2} = \mathit{E} \left( Y_{2} \right)$, $\eta_{3} = \beta_{1}$,
 and $\eta_{4} = pr\left( y_{1} < 3 \right)$.
-This is a basic example
+This is a basic example which shows you how to reproduce the simulation:
-which shows you how to reproduce the simulation: Use fractional imputation method with the original simulation setting.
+Use fractional imputation method with the original simulation setting.

 ``` r
 library(DoSimPFI2011)